The legal experts for Superyachts, Ports & Harbours and the Marine Industry.

 Gus trained and qualified with Clifford Chance and is a trained mediator.
 Gus is an active sailor and powerboater, holding a commercial RYA/MCA Yachtmaster certificate.
 Gus also holds a private pilot’s licence.

-Andrew Hignett is a nationally recognised planning lawyer.
-Heading up the planning team at regional firm, Lester Aldridge, for fifteen years he has worked increasingly in the marine sector over that period and is now a consultant solicitor at Dorade Law.
+Andrew Hignett was a nationally recognised planning lawyer and headed up the planning team at regional firm, Lester Aldridge, for fifteen years.
+He worked increasingly in the marine sector over that period and is now a consultant at Dorade Law.